Sports Funding – 2019/2020

 We understand the importance of physical activity and sport to the overall well-being of every child and are committed to raising participation rates and achievement for all our children.
 To help with these aims, we have ensured that our sports premium will:

-- ensure that children are given the opportunity to participate in different types of sports including OAA
+- Ensure that children are given the opportunity to participate in different types of sports including outdoor adventure activities.

 With the above rationale in mind, we have used our Sports Premium funding to: